Cxstor/Set/README.md

 [Read the Docs!](https://www.lua.org/pil/11.5.html)

 ### Examples of Sets:
-Using Roster Notation a Mathematical Set can be represented as:
+Using Roster Notation, a Mathematical Set can be represented as:

 A = {4, 2, 1, 3}